 3. Enthusiasm and Energy

 Weariness is common for long-term workers in difficult places.
 Daily living can take its toll.
-Missionary life in the frontiers can be quite grueling.
+Missionary life on the frontiers can be quite grueling.
 Again, allow the team’s enthusiasm to ignite you, rather than repulse you.
 Years ago, you too had that same enthusiasm and energy.
 Invite them to pray over you and minister to you.
 Let them refresh your spirit.
 Don’t be cynical or critical of their excitement.

 4. Man-power